MartianZoo/solarnet/README.md

 If you can generate the docs (clone, `./gradlew dokkaHtmlMultiModule`, then look at `docs/api/index.html`) that would be the ideal way to start.

-I wrote it in [Kotlin](https://kotlinlang.org) because that makes the library usable from Java, JavaScript, and some other environments.
-There might be nontrivial effort involved to make that happen, but the point is that it wouldn't require porting the whole thing manually.
-That's pretty cool...
+I wrote it in [Kotlin](https://kotlinlang.org), which should make the whole thing usable from Java, JavaScript, and some other environments as well.
+Getting those working might not be trivial (?) but at least won't require a port.

 ## Who are you

 http://kevinb9n.github.io

-I'd be happy to hear from you at kevinb9n@gmail.com.
+I'd be more than glad to hear from you at kevinb9n@gmail.com.